faraway1nspace/PCRD_JAGS_demo/README.md

 	pages = {1059--1068}
 }

-This project is possible because of the Shark Bay Innovation Project.
+This project is possible because of the Shark Bay Dolphin Innovation Project.
 See http://www.sharkbaydolphins.org/?page_id=90.